junchaoIU/junchaoIU.github.io/_pages/cv.md

   * Presided over the design of ontology database and knowledge storage structure, knowledge extraction and crawler, knowledge reasoning completion scheme design (ontology research, knowledge engineering)
   * Design and development of the Python operation library AutoProtégé for the ontology editing tool Protégé (https://github.com/junchaoIU/AutoProtege)
   * Responsible for the front-end development and back-end development of the system, has been deployed and launched (https://gzknowledge.cn) and registered the computer software copyright certificate: China Modern Revolution History Knowledge Graph System V1.0 (the first copyright holder) (Technology stack: React, SpringBoot, Jena)
-  * Completed the design and application of the information double-layer retrieval model and the spatiotemporal knowledge model.
+  * Completed the design and application of the information double-layer retrieval model.
 The paper "The Canton Canon" Digital Library Based on Knowledge Graph - Taking the Revolutionary Archives of Canton in the Republic of China as an Example was published in **IEEE 10th International Conference on Educational and Information Technology (ICEIT)**, was invited to present at the conference to give a report and won the Best Oral Presentation Award of the conference (First author, EI)
+  * Completed the design and application of the spatiotemporal knowledge model.The paper "Research and application of digitization of Chinese modern revolutionary historical document resources based on spatio-temporal evolution knowledge graph" was under review by the chinese core journal **Digital Library Forum** (CSSCI).

 * **Research and Application of Digitalization of Long March Red Cultural Resources Based on Knowledge Graph** : Worked as Backend Engineer -- *May 2020 - Present*
   * Responsible for App back-end technology selection, design and development (technology stack: Flask, Neo4j)